Fallback fields

 Limitations:

-- Fallbacks don't work across nested structures.
+• Fallbacks don't work across nested objects.
 For example, you can't fall back from a parent section group's field to a child section group's field.
+Fallbacks work across nested Conditional methods.

 Example 1

-If a company's explanation of benefits lists the patient name near the phrase "received for" in other cases and near the phrase "claimant" in others, you can write fallbacks like the following:
+If a company's explanation of benefits lists the patient's name near the phrase "received for" in other cases and near the phrase "claimant" in others, you can write fallbacks like the following:

 {